 Your home has served you well over the years.
-It might be where you raised your family or the first significant purchase you and your spouse made together.
-But the time has come to move on, either to a bigger home to accommodate a growing family or a smaller place now that your children have grown up.
+It might be where you raised your family or the first significant purchase you made.
+But the time has come to move on — either to a bigger home to accommodate a growing family or a smaller place now that your children have grown up.

 Table of Contents

 What Is the Average Cost of Fixing Up a House to Sell It?

 The average homeowner can expect to spend around $30,000 to remodel their home.
 Preparation costs could include improvement projects, staging costs and hidden fees.
 While this number might seem daunting, many sellers also sell above the listing price after making renovations, helping them get a return on their investments.

 Is it worth renovating a house before selling it?
 How much should you spend preparing a house for sale?
 It’s possible to keep spending within budget when preparing your home for buyers.
 Some investments are costlier than others, like remodels.
 These investments are usually unnecessary — unless you intend to enjoy them personally before moving.